barryclark/jekyll-now/README.md

 After forking, click the Settings button on your new repository and change the repository name to username.github.io -- make sure that username is replaced with your GitHub username!

-Hosting your Jekyll blog on your GitHub user account takes care of a LOT of the hard work for us.
-You'll see shortly.

 #### 3) Your blog is live!

 You can now go to http://username.github.io and you'll see your site live!
 This can take up to 10 minutes to update, but often it's there right away.

 #### 4) Customize your blog

-You can quickly update a lot by simply editing the configuration file.
+You can input your details by simply editing the configuration file.
 Go to the base directory and open up _config.yml.
-In there you'll be able to edit your:
+In there you'll be able to input your:

 - Blog name
 - Description